BYLAWS OF THE

 6.1 MEMBERS OF THE CORPORATION

-The General Conference is the only class of members of this Corporation.
-Qualifications of members and terms of membership are those described in the Constitution.
+As an incorporated entity, UCGIA’s balloting members are the elders who are members of the General Conference.
+Qualifications of members and conditions of membership are those described in the Constitution.
 Members shall have the rights enumerated in the Constitution.
 In addition, they shall have the right to cast ballots on the disposition of all or substantially all of the assets of the Corporation and on any election to dissolve the Corporation.

 7.0 ARTICLE 7 - GENERAL CONFERENCE MEETINGS